 More on Tomljanovic...

 Currently without a coach ...
 Father is Ratko, mother is Emina; sister is Hana ...
 Started playing tennis at age 7 (introduced by sister) ...
 Favorite shot is backhand; favorite surface is hard ...
 Speaks Croatian, English, German ...
-Favorite movie is The Hangover; favorite actor is Robert Pattinson ...
-Favorite type of music is hip hop; favorite artist is Beyoncé ...
-Likes watching basketball and soccer ...
+Favorite movie is The Hangover; favorite actor is Brad Pitt ...
+Favorite type of music is hip hop; favorite artist is Rihanna...
+Likes watching basketball ...
 Favorite city to visit is Charlotte, North Carolina (family) ...
-Pet peeve is sitting next to father on the plane ...
+Pet peeve is loud chewing ...
 Best tennis memory was first time on court with Chris Evert ...
-Goal is to be No.1.
+Goal is to win a Grand Slam.

 Finalist (4): 2019 - Hua Hin; 2018 - Rabat, Seoul; 2015 - Pattaya City.